-Being a puppeteer combines many skills: acting, singing, improvisation, character voice’s creation, writing, set construction, painting, sewing, etc. Many puppeteers make their own puppets.
+Being a puppeteer combines many skills: acting, singing, improvisation, character voice creation, writing, set construction, painting, sewing, etc. Many puppeteers make their own puppets.

 Learning about puppetry – the world’s oldest performing art – is a fun process.
 You can learn from the Internet, books and by watching puppets on television or at a live production.
 There are schools and colleges that teach puppetry as well.
 Not many, but they are out there.

-One place that offers a variety of professional puppetry classes is here at Puppetry Plus, with at this point classes in Los Angeles and New York City only.
+One place that offers a variety of professional puppetry classes is here at Puppetry Plus, with at this point classes in Los Angeles and San Francisco only.
 Being mentored by a professional in the area is another way one can learn the craft.